stadlar/IST-FUT-FMTH/docs/ÍST TS 314_2022 Digital Documents.md

 !include`snippetStart="<!-- IntroductionStart -->", snippetEnd="<!-- IntroductionEnd -->"` "docs/ÍST TS 312_2022 Currency Exchange Rates.md"

-The ÍST {{spec_id}} is the successor to the {{previous_spec}} specification.
-It was not the aim of TN-FMÞ to substantially alter the functionality of the previous service that only offered information on foreign exchange rates.
-It should be viewed as a standalone serive though of the IOBWS specifications in the version 3 update, it most closely aligns with TS-313 and to a lesser degree TS-310.
-Readers looking for more context can consult those documents. ÍST {{spec_id}} is not part of NextGenPSD2 framework nor is it in any way related to the PSD2 regulation.
-The drive to consolidate the IOBWS specifications may however result in many of the elements and types in ÍST {{spec_id}} having similarities to parts of the NextGenPSD2 framework.
+The ÍST {{spec_id}} is the successor to the {{previous_spec}} specification, that described services to encapsulate the system previously known as *Birtingur* but now as *Ark-kerfið*, used for uploading data and documents for later display to the bank's customers in their and other banks UIs.
+The specification should be viewed as a standalone specification though part of the IOBWS version 3 framework and adapting the same REST patterns established in the OpenAPI contracts that are part of version 3.
+The TN-FMÞ did not aim to substantially alter the functionality of the previous service, but [subsection @sec:svc_overview] list the main additions.
+It should be emphasized that ÍST {{spec_id}} is not part of NextGenPSD2 framework nor is it in any way related to the PSD2 regulation.
+The patterns shared by the IOBWS version 3 specifications may however result in some of the elements and types in ÍST {{spec_id}} having similarities to parts of the NextGenPSD2 framework.
 Attribution applies to these as required by the CC BY 4.0 license of the NextGenPSD2 OpenApi specification.

 # Scope